makersacademy/rps-challenge/kd_approach.md

 ```

 'Pusheen chooses 'Rock'
+'Computer chooses 'Scissors'
-'The winner is [NAME]'
+'The winner is Pusheen'

 ```
 ## Test Cases

+1. [X] Feature test when it is game over, the user sees the move they played
-1. [X] Feature test when it is game over, the user sees the outcome of the game
+2. [] Feature test when the game is over, the user sees the outcome of the game - the winner is declared

 *Enhancement:*
 -